Heisenberg doubles for Snyder type models

 We have now obtained the full extended Snyder phase space \eqref{our_ph_sp1}- \eqref{our_ph_sp4} resulting from the Heisenberg double construction.

-It is worth to mention that some authors, see e.g. \cite{Mig1aa}, \cite {Balla}, also consider another version of the Snyder phase spaces, where momenta do not commute, but this has not been in our focus in this work and we have not considered this type of phase spaces here, the momenta sector is always commutative, for both the Snyder model considered in Sec. \ref{HD_Snyder} and the extended Snyder model in Sec. \ref{HD_ext_momenta}.
+It is worth to mention that some authors, see e.g. \cite {Balla}, also consider another version of the Snyder phase spaces, where momenta do not commute, but we have not considered this type of phase spaces in this work, the momenta sector is always commutative, for both the Snyder model considered in Sec. \ref{HD_Snyder} and the extended Snyder model in Sec. \ref{HD_ext_momenta}.